 Working in this industry, you learn daily what's needed to tell a story well.
-Whether it's motivating donors to give through compelling stories, connecting with readers of a news article, or sharing a remarkable dish crafted by a local restaurant, it all entails telling a story, and the success or failure of that story depends on how you tell it.
+Whether it's motivating donors to give through compelling stories, connecting with readers in a news article, or sharing a remarkable dish crafted by a local restaurant, it all entails telling a story, and the success or failure of that story depends on how you tell it.
 To me, what really makes any story worth telling is what's behind it: people.
 That's why I believe that every person has a story worth telling.
 And I want to be that channel through which these stories are told.

 So I said I believe that everyone has a story worth telling, right?
 Well here's a little bit of mine...

 I'm Baltimore born and raised.
 I have a heart for this city and see its crazy potential.
 Growing up, I was known for telling "stories" and loved thinking I could spin my dreams into realities by convincing others of them.
 Let's just say, when I was between the ages of 4-7 I left a lot of people scratching their heads about where I lived and what kinds of pets I had (my poor teachers).

 I've always been on a bit of a different path in life.
 A story in and of itself, I experienced a lot of health issues that transferred me in and out of different schools and forced me to miss out on typical adolescent experiences every child should enjoy.
 But I didn't let this define me.
 Instead, I crafted my love for stories during these years by pressing my head into a good book or engrossing myself in movies.

 Like I said, it's been a bit of a different path, but I wouldn't change it for the world.
 Partly, because it's given me a strength and an ability to persevere that I wouldn't otherwise have, and partly because I've adopted the idea that my life is one long story and I want to tell my story well.